INVESTMENT GUIDE

 Before signing any off-plan contract, verify the following:

-Due Diligence Investment: Budget $1,500-2,500 for proper due diligence: lawyer ($500-1,000), title search ($200-300), permit verification ($300-500), translator if needed ($500-700).
-This investment protects your $100,000+ purchase and provides peace of mind.
+Due Diligence Budget: Budget $1,500-2,500 for proper due diligence: lawyer ($500-1,000), title search ($200-300), permit verification ($300-500), translator if needed ($500-700).
+This work helps you understand what you are buying before committing $100,000+.

 8. SPE vs Traditional Purchase